miaoyuanxi/python-api/README.md

 ## Requirement
 - requests (We already test ok with requests 2.11.1)

+## Important Note
+Please don't send the requests to our web site too frequently.
+Or you might see below message `Error: The interval less than 10s from the last time`.
+Sending 1 request per 10 seconds should be ok.

 ## Submiting Step
 - You must have a Fox Render Farm / Renderbus account to use our service, then create a project and select the plugins you want to use on our web site before submiting.